 The course will emphasize the nineteenth and twentieth centuries and may include the following topics: the breakdown of colonialism; the problems of independence; neocolonial development; the impact of the Depression; industrialization and urbanization; and the importance of nationalism, socialism, fascism, communism, and revolution in the contemporary era.

 3373 Revolution in Latin America

-(3-0) 3 hours credit.
-Prerequisite: HIS 2003 recommended.
 An analysis of the role which colonial legacies played in nineteenth- and twentieth-century social and political violence.
 Case studies may include Mexico, Bolivia, Cuba, Chile, and Nicaragua.